 Since we’re all in dreaming mode right now instead of booking mode, why not dream of places far, far away?
-This month we’ve posted reviews of two new Argentina luxury hotels in Patagonia: Los Cauquenes Resort way down at the bottom in Ushuaia and Correntoso Lake & River Hotel south of Bariloche .
+This month we’ve posted reviews of two new Argentina luxury hotels in Patagonia: Los Cauquenes Resort way down at the bottom in Ushuaia and Correntoso Lake & River Hotel north of Bariloche .

 They are actually at the end of high season down at the bottom of South America, which is a blessing I suppose.
 Some of the hotels in Patagonia close up for half the year anyway, so I guess they’ll be able to ride out this “shelter at home” disaster better than their counterparts in the northern hemisphere.
 Ushuaia is the jumping-off point to Antarctica and cruises there were winding up anyway, thankfully.
 Unfortunately, a ship that left March 15 as the virus was spreading rapidly around the world is now about the last place you would want to be.
 As of Tuesday, “Aurora Expeditions confirmed that 128 of the 217 had tested positive for coronavirus, and 89 had tested negative.”